Do the Digit Insurance

 How to Choose Between the New and Old Income Tax Regime?

 Taxpayers often wonder how to choose between old and new tax regimes.
 You must calculate your payable tax in both regimes to determine which is more beneficial.
 Below are some scenarios of individuals with different incomes and investments.
-The calculations show the comparison of new and old income tax slabs for a particular income.
+The calculations compare new and old income tax slabs for FY 2024-25 for a particular income.

 Scenario 1: